 - As far as possible, write test cases in such a way that you test only one thing at a time.
 Do not overlap or complicate test cases.
 Attempt to make your test cases ‘atomic’.

-- Use active voice: Do this, do that.
+- Use active voice instead of passive voice: Do this, do that.

 - Use exact and consistent names (of forms, fields, etc).